cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   For columns of type `BIGINT`, `INTEGER`, `DATE`, `TIME`, or `TIMESTAMP`, delta compression is also applied if the `compresstype` option is set to `RLE_TYPE` compression.
 The delta compression algorithm is based on the delta between column values in consecutive rows and is designed to improve compression when data is loaded in sorted order or the compression is applied to column data that is in sorted order.

-:   For information about using table compression, see [Choosing the Table Storage Model](../../admin_guide/ddl/ddl-storage.html#topic1) in the *Greenplum Database Administrator Guide*.
+:   For information about using table compression, see [Choosing the Table Storage Model](../../admin_guide/ddl/ddl-storage.html#topic1) in the *Cloudberry Database Administrator Guide*.

 fillfactor
 :   The fillfactor for a table is a percentage between 10 and 100.
 100 (complete packing) is the default.
 When a smaller fillfactor is specified, `INSERT` operations pack table pages only to the indicated percentage; the remaining space on each page is reserved for updating rows on that page.
 This gives `UPDATE` a chance to place the updated copy of a row on the same page as the original, which is more efficient than placing it on a different page.
 For a table whose entries are never updated, complete packing is the best choice, but in heavily updated tables smaller fillfactors are appropriate.
 This parameter cannot be set for TOAST tables.